RedBloodCell1/neetcode/README.md

 - Will finish tries today.
 Heap a little probably.
 Lets go.
 Before that i need to 100% the backtracking first.
 - Tries is not that hard.
 Its just a new data structure, or should i simply call it a more complex linked list?
 XDD.
 Well i guess its not to hard just because i kinda understand the fundamental of linkedlist.
 So yeah, lets continue to heap.
 And btw, just FYI, I havent really do any hard problem on neetcode.
 I mean i should do it right?
 But i will be focusing more on the easy and medium problem and leave hard for another time.

+# Day 20:

+- Heap day
+- Done some heap, will continue tmr, see you guys